aimms/documentation/webui/widget-options.rst

     `Custom icons <webui-folder.html#custom-icon-sets>`_ can also be used if required.

-To configure widget actions, create a string parameter indexed by the `ExtensionOrder <library.html#extensionorder>`_ set with :token:`webui::indexPageExtension` and WidgetActionSpecification with the index :token:`webui::indexWidgetActionSpec`, for example MyWidgetActions(webui::indexPageExtension,webui::indexWidgetActionSpec) as shown here:
+To configure widget actions, create a string parameter indexed by the :any:`webui::ExtensionOrder` set with :any:`webui::indexPageExtension` and :any:`webui::WidgetActionSpecification` with the index :any:`webui::indexWidgetActionSpec`, for example MyWidgetActions(webui::indexPageExtension,webui::indexWidgetActionSpec) as shown here:

 .. image:: images/WidgetActions_MyWidgetActions.png
 			:align: center